FlexMeasures/flexmeasures/documentation/dev/setup-and-guidelines.rst

    $ pip install highspy

-On MacOS it will be installed locally and no actions are required on your part
+On MacOS it will be installed locally by `make install-for-test` and no actions are required on your part

 Besides highs, the CBC solver is required for tests as well: